DCA and Hold strategies¶

 A BaseStrategy is Fundcloud's abstraction for anything that decides, on a bar-by-bar basis, what positions you should be holding.
 It produces either weights, signals, or explicit orders — the simulator will accept any of the three.
 Two presets ship in core:

-• DCA — buy a fixed cash amount across a target mix on a daily, weekly, or monthly cadence, optionally within a window and optionally selling out on exit.
+Hold— set a target allocation once, optionally rebalance when drift crosses a tolerance band.DCA— buy a fixed cash amount (or a fraction of current equity) across a target mix on a daily, weekly, or monthly cadence, optionally within a window and optionally selling out on exit.

 Both are useful baselines on their own (DCA is a surprisingly hard strategy to beat on a risk-adjusted basis over long horizons) and serve as the reference implementations you subclass when you need something bespoke.
 The last section shows exactly that.